myhrvold/MH370_MCMC/README.md

 -------------------------------------------------------------------------------------------
 Other
 -------------------------------------------------------------------------------------------
-Feel free to reach out with comments or suggestions -- especially critiques and criticisms.
+Feel free to reach out with comments, critiques, criticisms.

-I've noticed several typos in the IPython notebook; I plan on addressing in an updated version (separate notebook).

-For viewing IPython notebook in the web (or you can copy the url of the file yourself, in here: http://nbviewer.ipython.org/ )
+To view IPython notebook in browser copy .ipynb url in here: http://nbviewer.ipython.org/